How many AP exams should I take? When should I take them?

 If, after reading this, you still don’t feel prepared to make a decision in February or March about whether to take an AP, your best bet is to register.
 It is most definitely easier to opt-out of an exam than opt-in.
 CA orders only the number of AP exams requested by students, so if you do not pre-register you will not be able to test.
 If you do register, and decide later not to test, it’s no problem (you will be assessed an “unused test fee,” however).

 What is the average number of AP exams taken by CA students?

 Many students graduate from CA never having taken a single AP exam.
 These students matriculate at selective colleges where they are very successful.
-In fact, in 2016, only 61 kids took 101 AP exams.
-National research has shown that the single biggest predictor of college success is a student’s academic performance in high school.
+In fact, in 2017, only 112 AP exams were taken by the 383 students enrolled at CA. National research has shown that the single biggest predictor of college success is a student’s academic performance in high school.

 Will college admissions officers penalize me for not taking AP exams?

 Colleges do not expect CA students to take AP exams because Concord Academy does not offer AP classes.
 The AP curriculum is specified and standardized by the College Board, while CA’s curriculum is flexible, varied, and invites in-depth investigation, critical thinking, hands-on learning, and the application of knowledge.
 CA made the deliberate and thoughtful decision years ago to step away from AP curricula, and the college representatives with whom we work are well aware of this and recognize the rigor of CA’s program.
 In addition, each transcript sent as part of a college application is accompanied by the school's profile, which states that CA does not offer AP courses.